AElfProject/AElf/docs-sphinx/getting_started/becoming_a_bp/bp_operations.rst

 Users can visit `this site <https://explorer.aelf.io/vote/election>`__ and vote for candidate nodes at Governance - Vote - Node Table.

-The top 2N+1 nodes will be elected as the BPs, where N starts from 8 in 2022 and increases by 1 each year.
+The top 2N+1 nodes become BPs, and the top 5*(2N+1) nodes become candidate nodes, where N starts from 8 in 2022 and increases by 1 each year.

 BPs are elected
 ---------------